kevinbdsouza/kevinbdsouza.github.io/_posts/2025-04-12-rlvr-classification.md

 ---
-title: 'Teaching a 1.5-Billion-Parameter LLM to Classify Land-Use Decisions with RLVR and Spatial Heuristics'
+title: 'Teaching a 1.5-Billion-Parameter LLM to Classify with RLVR and Spatial Heuristics'
 date: 2025-04-12
 permalink: /posts/2025/04/rlvr-classification
 tags: